inariksit/gf-embedded-grammars-tutorial/README.md

 > * Installation, other practicalities of the GF ecosystem
 > * Linguistically motivated example of tree manipulation
 > * Examples in both Haskell and Python (the examples are the same, so only knowing one is enough)

+## Advanced topics

+These topics are discussed in TODO:upcoming blog post.
+To see full self-contained examples, each with their own README file, go to the following directories.

+* Haskell bindings to the C runtime: [advanced-pgf2](advanced-pgf2) -- Minimal difference to the "basic" example
+* GADTs in the generated Haskell code: [advanced-gadts](advanced-gadts) -- Significant difference, a new way of doing tree transformations